-The good news for Fido is that this disease is still very rare.
+The good news for Fido is that this disease is still very rare in canines.
 The bad news is that it can be debilitating, cause systemic illnesses, and even if your vet does try and treat it, a successful outcome is not guaranteed.
-The problem is that just like in humans, this condition advances rapidly, is difficult to diagnose, and often leads to death in both humans and dogs alike.
+The problem is that just like in humans, this condition advances rapidly, is difficult to diagnose, and often leads to death.

 In humans, flesh-eating bacteria can lead to increasing pain in cuts, abrasions, or any other opening in the skin.
 In time, the area around the wound will become red and warm to the touch.
 Humans may also experience nausea, diarrhea, fever, weakness, dizziness, and general lethargy.

 If you believe your dog has a case of flesh eating bacteria, your first step should be to contact your vet to have your dog properly examined and diagnosed.
-Be sure not to touch any of the affected areas, (medical gloves are highly recommended) and you should also thoroughly wash your dog's bedding and anything else he lays on.
+Be sure not to touch any of the affected areas, (medical gloves are highly recommended) and you should also thoroughly wash your dog's bedding and anything else they lay on.

 Can Dogs Get Flesh Eating Bacteria?

 Your dog can be affected by flesh eating bacteria, but the number of reported cases is so small that many pet owners believe dogs are immune to this disease.
-Because dogs and humans share so much from an anatomical standpoint, it only stands to reason that poor Rover is susceptible to this tragic condition.
+Because dogs and humans share so much from an anatomical standpoint, it only stands to reason that dogs are susceptible to this tragic condition.

 Does My Dog Have Flesh Eating Bacteria?

 There are many signs that your dog might, in fact, have necrotizing fasciitis.
-The areas of his body that are most likely to be affected are his flanks, hock joints, and the skin on his abdomen.
-One thing you can count on is that your dog will be in a lot of pain.
+The areas of the body that are most likely to be affected are the flanks, hock joints, and the skin on the abdomen.
+One thing for certain is that your dog will be in a lot of pain.
+Other symptoms include:

 An infection that starts out with a small lesion on the skin that quickly becomes a larger area of necrosis, often within just a few hours.

-Because flesh eating bacteria cause massive infection, he will have a fever.
+Because flesh eating bacteria cause massive infection, your dog will have a fever.

 There will be localized swelling of the area around the lesion and typically within 24 to 48 hours the affected skin will shred and slough off.